SearchFilter#

 Decorator#

-You can register a SearchFilter on an entity using the @Search
+You can register a SearchFilter on an entity using the @Search decorator.

-You can directly pass an array of FilterProperty
+You can directly pass an array of FilterProperty, which is an array of property/nested

-list contains the filterable properties
+list contains the filterable properties.

-will allow you to filter a property through different conditions.
+Each StrategyType will allow you to filter a property through different conditions.

-on a filterable property.
+You can use any StrategyType on a filterable property.
 Specifying one for a property path in the

-list just sets it as the default strategy to use for that property
+FilterProperty list just sets it as the default strategy to use for that property

 path and allows you to omit it in query parameters.

-Example of use with a property, a property path with another defaultWhereStrategy
+Example of use with a property, a property path with another defaultWhereStrategy and another global

-for that @Entity
+defaultWhereStrategy for that @Entity :

-unless it is overriden by specifiying another
+In this example the firstName property will default to STARTS_WITH unless it is overriden by specifiying another

-directly in the request, whereas the role.identifier
+StrategyType directly in the request, whereas the role.identifier property will default

-strategy, unless overriden directly in the request.
+to CONTAINS strategy, unless overriden directly in the request.

 Property decorator#